Who Can Request to Vote-by-Mail?

 Failure to include a signature means your ballot may not be counted.
 If you forget to sign your certificate envelope, Florida law allows you the opportunity to submit an affidavit to cure the unsigned vote-by-mail ballot.
 The affidavit must be completed and submitted along with a copy of your identification by 5:00 p.m. on the second day after the election.
 Click Here for affidavit.

 What Is The Deadline to Request a Vote-by-Mail Ballot?

 A vote-by-mail ballot request must be received no later than 5:00 p.m.
 (E.S.T.) on the tenth (10th) day before the election.

 What Is Designated Pick Up?

 How Do I Return a Completed Vote-by-Mail Ballot?

 Vote-by-Mail ballots must be returned to the Supervisor of Elections office by the voter, either in person or by mail.
-If the voter is unable to mail or personally deliver the ballot, the voter may designate a person to return the ballot.
+If the voter is unable to mail or personally deliver the ballot, the voter may have someone else return the ballot.
 A 24/7 mail ballot drop box is available at the Supervisor of Elections office.

-***NEW*** For the convenience of voters, Mail Ballot Drop Boxes will be provided inside all three early voting sites during voting hours.
-Vote-by-Mail Ballots Boxes are sealed and secure.
+For the convenience of voters, Mail Ballot Drop Boxes will also be provided inside all three early voting sites during early voting hours.
+Vote-by-Mail Ballot Boxes are sealed and secure.
 Ballots will be returned daily to the Elections Office.